yvoyer/php-kata/README.md

 * Create a branch from the master branch named `feature/{task-number}` ie. `feature/123`
 * Develop the feature
 * Commit and push with a commit message following the standard
-* Create a pull request for with `master` as destination.
+* Create a pull request with `master` as the destination.

 ## Commit format